Israeli settlements expand by record amount, UN rights chief says | Law-Order

 Israeli settlements expand by record amount, UN rights chief says

 The U.S. Biden administration said last month the settlements were "inconsistent" with international law after Israel announced new housing plans in the occupied West Bank.
-"Settler violence and settlement-related violations have reached shocking new levels, and risk eliminating any practical possibility of establishing a viable Palestinian State," Turk said in a statement that accompanied the 16-page report.
+"Settler violence and settlement-related violations have reached shocking new levels, and risk eliminating any practical possibility of establishing a viable Palestinian State," Turk said in a statement accompanying the report which will be presented to the Human Rights Council in Geneva in late March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)